All the latest standings for Pools A, B, C and D at the World Cup in France

-It hasn’t always been plain sailing.
+Deciding the World Cup pools hasn’t always been plain sailing.
 For example, Romania replaced Spain in Pool B after the latter’s appeal against their disqualification was dismissed in June 2022.
 Spain fielded an ineligible player during qualification.
-And with the world order flipped on it’s head since the draw was made a few years ago, some have asked: How would the Rugby World Cup pools look based on today’s rankings?
+And with the world order flipped on it’s head since the draw was made a few years ago, some have asked: How would the Rugby World Cup pools look based on pre-tournament rankings?

 Related: Rugby World Cup fixtures